discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 <Warning>

-This build provides permanent <Boon name="Quickness"/>.
-For different variants, such as multiple DPS Firebrands or full DPS, see below.
+This trait setup provides roughly 50% <Boon name="Quickness"/> uptime and is best run with a second <Specialization name="Firebrand" text="Quick Share Firebrand"/>.
+This allows for more support and damage done than one solo <Boon name="Quickness"/> and one DPS firebrand.
+For different variants, such as DPS Firebrand or Solo <Boon name="Quickness"/>, see below.
 </Warning>
 </Advanced>